 Though you might be thrilled to see the number on the scale go down, if you're not actively trying to lose weight, it could be a symptom that you're dealing with cancer.

-"Many patients I see present with weight loss of 10 or 15 pounds," says Dr. Anton Bilchik, MD, PhD, professor of surgery and chief of gastrointestinal research at the John Wayne Cancer Institute at Providence Saint John's Health Center in Santa Monica, California.
+"Many patients I see present with weight loss of 10 or 15 pounds," says Anton Bilchik, MD, professor of surgery and chief of gastrointestinal research at the John Wayne Cancer Institute at Providence Saint John's Health Center in Santa Monica, California.
 "They don't pay attention to it because they feel good about losing weight.
-The concern is when somebody's not trying to lose weight, but are losing anyway."
+The concern is when somebody's not trying to lose weight, but are losing it anyway."

 Loss of appetite

-Weakness on one side of the body
+Weakness on one side of your body

-Numbness in the extremities
+Numbness of your extremities

 A testicular mass